pippinbarr/cart253/topics/variables/creating-variables.md

 ```

 - `let` tells JavaScript we are *declaring a variable*: we are going to announce the name of a new variable
-- `holeSize` is the *name* of our new variable: it will be use to store the size of the hole in pixels
+- `holeSize` is the *name* of our new variable: it will be used to store the size of the hole in pixels
 - `=` tells JavaScript we are going to *assign a value* to the variable: we are going to *store a number in it* in this case
 - `180` is the *value* we are telling JavaScript to store in the variable
 - `;` is how we end any instruction in JavaScript (and many other languages)